 Having made some mini bundt cakes from the recipe, I am joining in with Cook Once Eat Twice over at Searching for Spice.

-And this also goes to Kerry Cooks for Christmas Cake Club.
+And my figgy almond whisky cake also goes to Kerry Cooks for Christmas Cake Club.